SoN-CIPCT/python-hello-world-laurajoannh/README.md

 The goal of this assignment is to get you familiar with Python.
 You will write a Python program that displays `Hello World` as standard output.

 I want to see how this looks.
+Why does it have () around "hello world"